-Eliminating Dead Mouse Smell
+Eliminating the Smell of Dead Mouse

-1. Locate the source of the smell.
+1. Locate the source of the smell

-2. Dispose of the carcass.
+2. Dispose of the carcass

-3. Disinfect the area.
+3. Disinfect the area

 What if I Can’t Find the Dead Mouse?

-First, you can call in a professional who will attempt to locate the carcass.
-This can be costly and inconvenient and usually involves boring holes in the wall until the dead mouse is located.
+First, you can call a professional that will attempt to locate the carcass.
+This can be costly and inconvenient.
+It usually involves boring holes in your walls until the dead mouse is located.
 Then, the mouse is removed, the area is cleaned, and the hole is patched and repainted.

-On average, it takes about 3 weeks for a mouse to completely decompose but the smell can linger for another week or so.
+On average, it takes about 3 weeks for a mouse to decompose completely, but the smell can linger for another week or so.

 What Are Some Effective Dead Mouse Odor Eliminators?